RoRoche/AndroidStarter/architecture.md

 * its priority
 * if it requires network to be performed
-* if it should persists if it can not be performed
+* if it should persist if it cannot be performed
 * if it should run after some delay
 * its retry policy